gutibeni/nfbc_dc_sim/README.md

 ## Future Enhancements
 * Incorporate ADP
-* Use other projection models beyond steamer
+* Use other projection models beyond Steamer
 * Utilize other historical seasons (Currently using 2024 preseason projections)
-* Summarize player performance for the simulated seasons (e.g., average stat lines for the highest performing players by position and/or category)
+* Summarize player performance for the simulated seasons (e.g., average stat lines for the highest-performing players by position and/or category)
 * Support for auction drafts.
 * Other league types (Add support for dynamic roster changes during the season).
 * Enhanced visualizations for standings and performance metrics.